-The youngest but most dynamic national screen event, Adelaide Film Festival was established in 2002 and was placed in Variety’s list of ’50 Unmissable Film Festivals’.
-It is Australia’s premier film event launching new films, art and interactive projects to national and international audiences.
+The youngest but most dynamic national screen event, Adelaide Film Festival was established in 2003 and was placed in Variety’s list of “50 Unmissable Film Festivals”.
+It is Australia’s premier film event, launching new films, art and interactive projects to national and international audiences.

-The cornerstone of the Festival is the Adelaide Film Festival Investment Fund (AFFIF), funded through the South Australian Government.
-Since its inception in 2003, the AFFIF has helped to redefine the role of film festivals in Australia.
-As the first fund of its type in this country and a rarity worldwide, it has rapidly come to be recognized as a major force encouraging and showcasing new work in the Australian film industry.
+The cornerstone of the Festival is the Adelaide Film Festival Fund, funded through the South Australian Government.
+Since its inception in 2003, the Fund has helped to redefine the role of film festivals in Australia.
+As the first fund of its type in this country and a rarity worldwide, it has rapidly come to be recognised as a major force encouraging and showcasing new work in the Australian film industry.

-Across 5 festivals, AFFIF has commissioned 59 projects.
-AFFIF supported films have gone on to garner national and international acclaim, screening at major festivals and winning 69 international and 121 national prestigious awards (as at February 2015).
-Amongst this swag of laurels are two at Cannes, one at Berlin and two Sundance Film Festivals wins.
-Learn more about AFFIF here [link to AFFIF page]
+Across 7 festivals, the Fund has commissioned 86 projects.
+Fund-supported films have gone on to garner national and international acclaim, screening at major festivals and winning 100 international and 186 national prestigious awards (as at February 2018).
+Amongst this swag of laurels are an Emmy, two awards at Cannes, one at Berlin and two Sundance Film Festivals wins.
+Learn more about the Fund here.

-Adelaide Film Festival grows each year, with an audience exceeding 60,000 people in 2013.
-In the same year, ADL Film Fest achieved an economic impact to the state of $10.4M.
-Of the 136 films from 48 countries that screened, 34 were world premieres and 39 were Australian premieres.
-The Australian-oriented program included 39 Australian films and an amazing 33 projects were from South Australia.
+Adelaide Film Festival grows each year, with an audience exceeding 60,000 people in 2017.
+In the same year, ADL Film Fest achieved an economic impact to the state of $11.1M.
+Of the 153 films that screened, 24 were world premieres and 40 were Australian premieres.
+The Australian-oriented program included an amazing 32 projects were from South Australia.